aartisr/heimdall-electra/README.md

 ---

-## Using the Infrastructure Modules
+## Build on the Same Guardrails

-The five new infrastructure modules are importable directly from the `heimdall` package.
+Five infrastructure modules are importable directly from the `heimdall` package.
+Together they provide clearer failures, structured operations, validated configuration, adapter composition, and accumulated validation feedback.

 ### Exception Handling